rematocorp/trello-integration-action/README.md

 <details>
 <summary>Move to different list depending on target branch</summary>

 Map target branch names to Trello list IDs so cards move automatically to the right list.
-Use branch patterns (e.g. release/_, hotfix/_) to match multiple branches, and always define a \* fallback list to catch anything unmatched.
+Use branch patterns (e.g. `release/*`, `hotfix/*`) to match multiple branches, and use `*` for fallback.
 [Learn more.](https://github.com/rematocorp/trello-integration-action/pull/140#issuecomment-2641019842)

 ```yaml
 trello-list-id-pr-closed: |-